Ephemera-Ouyang/BEMAP/README.md

 ---
 BEMAP
 =====
-A Benchmark Suite Construction Methodology for Android Smart Phone Processor CPUs.
+Constructing a Supplementary Benchmark Suite to Represent Android Applications with User Interactions by using Performance Counters.
 ---

 * Conetents: